Authenticité (Zaire): Place names

 In addition, cities and provinces were renamed.
 For example, Léopoldville was renamed as Kinshasa, while Katanga Province became Shaba.
 Streets, bridges, and other geographic features, as well as the armed forces, received name changes.

 Personal names

 Zaireans were required to drop their Western or Christian names, often those of European saints, in favor of authentic "Zairean" names.
 Mobutu changed his own name from "Joseph-Désiré Mobutu" to "Mobutu Sese Seko Kuku Ngbendu Wa Za Banga" (more commonly abbreviated to "Mobutu Sese Seko").

 Dress code

-Greatly a result of Mobutu’s 1973 visit to Beijing, Zairian males were strongly urged, and then required, to abandon Western suits and ties for the Mao-style tunic that he named the "abacost", a word derived from the pronunciation of the French à bas le costume ("down with the suit").
+A result of Mobutu’s 1973 visit to Beijing, Zairian males were strongly urged, and then required, to abandon Western suits and ties for the Mao-style tunic that he named the "abacost", a word derived from the pronunciation of the French à bas le costume ("down with the suit").
 A female equivalent of the national attire was also created.

 Church

 The Catholic hierarchy quickly came to view the retour à l'authenticité as a threat to Christianity in Zaire At that time, almost half of the population was Catholic.
 The regime's stress on "mental decolonization" and "cultural disalienation" could be interpreted as an attack on Christianity as a product of Western influence, as could the emphasis on African culture as an alternative to widespread continuing Westernization.
 The banning of Christian names was a measure that particularly offended the church.

 As part of his re-organization of Zairian life, Mobutu banned all outside Christian religious groups, requiring those who would function in Zaire to become part of one of four recognized umbrella groups.
 The four were: the Kimbanguist Church (a syncretic church of Zairian origin), the Catholic Church, the Eastern Orthodox Churches, and Les Églises du Christ au Zaire (ECZ, now Church of Christ in Congo), which covered most of the Protestant confessions.
 All others were declared illegal.
 The various Protestant churches had to affiliate with the last of these as communities within the ECZ in Zaire.
 At the time there were numerous local sects and church groups which had sprung up, and it is believed Mobutu wanted to control these, as well as the churches in general.